piggyway/piggy-frontend/docs/aws-staging-architecture.md

 - Use one NAT Gateway; accept the documented staging availability trade-off.
 - Use SSE-S3 and AWS-managed service keys rather than paid customer-managed KMS keys unless compliance requirements change.
-- After initial stabilization, optionally schedule both ECS services to desired count zero outside agreed testing hours.
-This reduces Fargate cost but does not remove the fixed ALB/NAT cost.
+- After initial stabilization, optionally schedule the three ECS services to desired count zero outside agreed testing hours.
+This reduces Fargate cost but does not remove the fixed ALB/NAT/RDS cost.
+RDS may be stopped manually for short periods, but AWS automatically restarts a stopped DB instance after its maximum supported stop duration, so scheduling assumptions must not rely on indefinite RDS shutdown.
 - Review Cost Explorer monthly by the required tags.

 Do not move Fargate tasks to public subnets merely to save NAT cost without a